Automatic-Ingest-Digital-Archives/Digital-Repair-Cafe/manuals/hard-drives.md

 #### Step 1: Connect the docking station to the workstation

-1. Connect the write blocker to the workstation using the blue USB 3.0 cable (Host USB 3.0)
+1. Connect the write blocker to the workstation using the blue USB 3.0 cable (side: Host USB 3.0)
 2. Connect the DC power supply to the write blocker (bottom)
 3. Plug the power cable into a power socket
 4. Press the power button on the write blocker

 #### Step 2: Connect the docking station to the write blocker

-1. Connect the docking station to the write blocker using the USB cable
+1. Connect the docking station to the write blocker using the USB cable (side: Device USB 3.0)
 2. Connect the power cable to the drive abd plug the power cable into a power socket.

 ### Step 3: Create a disk image or copy the files